Qorvo

-Qorvo is an American semiconductor company that designs, manufactures, and supplies radio-frequency systems for applications that drive wireless and broadband communications, as well as foundry services.
-The company, which trades on NASDAQ, was created by the merger of TriQuint Semiconductor and RF Micro Devices, which was announced in 2014 and completed on January 1, 2015.
+Qorvo, Inc. is an American multinational company specializing in products for wireless, wired, and power markets.
+The company was created by the merger of TriQuint Semiconductor and RF Micro Devices, which was announced in 2014 and completed on January 1, 2015.
+It trades on Nasdaq under the ticker symbol QRVO.
 The headquarters for the company originally were in both Hillsboro, Oregon (home of TriQuint), and Greensboro, North Carolina (home of RFMD), but in mid-2016 the company began referring to its North Carolina site as its exclusive headquarters.

 History

 Qorvo was created on January 1, 2015, with the merger of TriQuint Semiconductor and RF Micro Devices (RFMD).
 In June 2015, the new company became a component of the S&P 500.
 At the time of joining the S&P 500, Qorvo was valued at $12 billion.
 The company employs more than 8,000 people.
 As of mid-2016, the Oregon plant alone was employing almost 1,000 people.

-In 2016 GreenPeak Technologies was acquired, adding ultra-low power, short range wireless connected home and IoT to its portfolio.
+In 2016, GreenPeak Technologies was acquired, adding ultra-low power, short range wireless connected home and IoT to its portfolio.
 GreenPeak Technologies was best known for its Zigbee chips of which they had sold 100 million in 2015.
 GreenPeak Technologies is headquartered in Utrecht, The Netherlands.

 In 2019, Qorvo acquired Active-Semi International, a fabless company with expertise in power efficiency and power management, which have become critical skills for designing circuitry for 5G equipment, the Internet of things (IoT), and a rapidly growing list of other products.

-In 2020, Qorvo acquired Irish semi-conductor company Decawave in a deal that was estimated to be worth $400 million.
+In 2020, Qorvo acquired the Irish fabless semiconductor company Decawave in a deal that was estimated to be worth $400 million.